 Only 12% of engineers in the UK are women.
 In order to support female engineers, more girls need to connect with engineering as a career, with positive female role models, and more women need to be supported to make a difference in the workplace.

 Women Like Me is addressing this by pairing together women engineers to provide career and public engagement mentoring.
 Participating engineers deliver engineering engagement activities in local schools and at local public events, providing positive role models for young girls.
-Through this approach, the project will lead to impact both in the workplace today, and for the future of the engineering profession.
+Through this approach, the project impacts the workplace today and the future of the engineering profession.